nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 * Where do the tests run?
 (On my machine? on your machine?
 On Jenkins?)?

 ## Who, What
 You may be thinking that these some of questions mirror questions you would ask as a part of requirements gathering.
 Good point!
-You should already have the answers to some of these: who & what. (who) User X, Y, and Z want (what) Feature A to adhere to the following specifications A, B, & C. That's the what.
+You should already have the answers to some of these: who & what. (who) User X, Y, and Z want (what) Feature A to adhere to the following specifications A, B, & C (whats).
+That's the what.

-This drives the answers to other questions: In order to implement the specifications that the feature is about you may need some API tests?
-Are you testing some complex parsing function?
-Are you testing some natural language processing feature?
-Or perhaps you are implementing an algorithm from scratch.
+This drives the answers to other questions: Do the specifications result in code that expresses behavior through an API?
+Are you implemeting an AST?
+Or perhaps you are implementing some obsecure algorithm from scratch.
 It may not make sense to write api tests for an algorithm.
-Unit tests would suffice to know if the algorithtm "works" But how do you know it works for the api?
+Unit tests would suffice to know if the algorithtm "works".
+But how do you know it works for the API?
+And how do you know that it works when you make changes?
 Write some API tests!

 ## Where and When
 Sometimes you find yourself asking or being asked: _Where are these tests going to run?_ Hopefully this is a question you are being asked when you are ramping up.
-You may be suprised that sometimes tests still don't run during continous integration processes.
+You may be suprised that sometimes organizations have testst that still don't run as a part of continous integration processes.

 ### Continous Integration
 If your working at an _Agile_ organization, your services should have comprehensive integrations and unit tests that run as a part on some build server (e.g. Gitlab or Old Man Jenkins).
 The build process may include other things, for example: vulnerability scanning or code coverage.
-For the purposes of this article we won't really talk about that.
-So assuming you have some sort of automated tests: perhaps you have staged tests: unit tests & relativly quick integration tests on feature branches and more comphresnive integration tests on merge to develop?
+For the purposes of this article we won't talk about that.
+So assuming you have some sort of automated tests: perhaps you have staged tests: unit tests & relatively quick integration tests on feature branches and more comprehensive integration tests on merge to develop?
 What's important is that the tests provide continous feedback as a part of their continous integration: _whoops my code break some stuff I didn't consider_ .

 _I didn't run the entire test suite locally... don't tell anybody about!_

 This feedback loop happens on a build server.
-Not on your machine or the machine of your really smart coworker that everyone is gushing about all the time.
+Not on your machine or on the machine of your really smart coworker that everyone is gushing about all the time.
 That being said, sometimes it worth asking when are our tests running and which tests?
+Can we depend on our unit tests?
+Do the system tests provide a process thatt faciliates continous integration?
 Continous Integration provides the following benefits:

 * Centralized Reporting and Notications (Javier broke the build again!)
 * An automated feedback loop.
 Have you ever been asked to run a test suite that hasn't been ran in a while?
 Not fun.
 You should aim to ensure this feedback loop is 1) valuable and 2) quick.
 You lose a lot of value in finding a regression a week after it's been merged vs learning about it once you push your code.
 * Dedicating machine to offload computation

 ## Costs of Skipping on Tests
 Many organizations rely on comprehensive system regression to answer very basic functional questions.
 System tests are slow and unreliable.
 And sometimes these tests are written after the fact.
-If you choose to rely on system regression you end up sacrificing relatively quick feedback for hours of execution, debugging, and maintainance.
+If you choose to rely on system regression you end up sacrificing relatively quick feedback for hours of execution, debugging, and maintenance.

 From a business point of view, you can view this as an opporuntity cost.
-It's easy to imeplement a feature (opportunity) and skip out on tests.
-But did you factor in the cost that the bugs bring either as a part of the release or subsequent release?
+It's easy to implement a feature that provides revenue (opportunity) and skip out on tests.
+But did you factor in the cost that the bugs bring either as a part of the release or subsequent release - because you rushed your software out the door?
 Do you factor in the cost of losing customers because of your buggy software?
 Or the increased maintainance costs?
-This feels like a lot of cost for a small opportunity.
+This feels like a lot of cost and lost revenue for a small opportunity.

 _Oh we care about tests_

 What type of tests do you care about?
 One questions I've asked in interviews is how much developers care about tests.
 A question I haven't asked enough is what type type of tests do your developers care about?
 And do they really care about them?
 Or more importantly do they understand the value that tests bring?
 And testing actually means when to your stakeholders?

 But do you want to deal with the _unknown costs_?
 Tests constantly failing and tests that require constant updates?
 This isn't comforting and is very expensive.
 People start to trust the tests less and start ignoring them.
-And then it happens.
+And then it happens ...
 A nasty 🐛 gets into production.
-Right around that time, that overworked QA/Test Automation Engineer finally gets down to that one service with all those flaky tests and finds a bug as well 🐛.
+Right around that time, that overworked QA/Test Automation Engineer finally gets down to that one service with all those flaky tests and finds an automated testt expressing that very same 🐛.
 People start asking: Why didn't anyone notice this?
 Why did our QA person miss this?!?
+I encourage you to step back and evaluate when this happens and how to mitigate it.

+Some bugs are inevitable.
+Sometimes when scaling systems act differently then testing locally.
+That's are the really hard problems to solve.

+_💩 happens!_

+But what's important is addressing those issues when they happen and retrospecting on these momentst and preventing similiar issues going forward.
+In my experience, other bugs related to application functionality are due to

+* Poor Regression Coverage
+* Vague requirements that force developers to make weird design decisions resulting in unexpected unintentional behavior
+* Poor System Design/Cohesiveness - which is something that can be seen as either a precursor or a consequence of the previous points

 ## Who (is going to maintain my test)

-This is a very interesting question that I've seen most organizations default to automation engineers who will by default write system tests - ui tests or traditional api tests.
-This may be news to many folks but developers can write automated tests as well.
-Unit tests and Integration tests are a form of automated testing 🤯.
-Crazy right?
+This is a very interesting question that I've seen most organizations default to non-development stakeholders who will by default write system tests - ui tests or traditional api tests.
+This may be news to many folks but developers can write automated tests as well. 🤯 Unit tests and Integration tests are a form of automated testing 🤯.
+[Crazy](https://giphy.com/explore/mind-blown) right?
 Check out [this](https://nycjv321.github.io/2020-01-07-testing-pyramid-services-pt1/) article on the testing pyramid that breaks down the differences.

-From a cost perspective, it may be easier to write system tests.
-Record and Playback tools are making a resurgence.
-But what about maintinaing them?
-The answer to who maintains your tests also influences your other questsions: Where are these tests ran?
+That being said, from a cost perspective, it may be easier to write system tests.
+And record and Playback tools are making a resurgence.
+But what about maintaining them?
+The answer to who maintains your tests also influences your other questions: Where are these tests ran?
 How often are they ran?
-If you let automation engineers run your tests - they might or might not run them on Jenkins on schedule.
-If you let automation engineers run your tests based on the schedule they choose, developers might not know about regressions until it's too late into the sprint.
-Why not let your developers own the automation efforts?
+If you let QA engineers run your tests - they might or might not run them on Jenkins on schedule.
+If you let non-development staff run your tests based on the schedule they choose, developers might not know about regressions until it's too late into the sprint.
+Why not let your developers own the automation efforts and empower them to automate the trivial things?

 _but developers don't understand automation_

-I've seen very unconvincing pieces that developers shouldn't be trusted to own automation.
+I've seen many very unconvincing articles that developers shouldn't be trusted to own automation.
 This will be a topic for another article.
-But if you let (or force) your developers have to maintain automated tests you will find that they will either write tests that provide very little value or if they truly understand automation they will write tests that provide people a peace of mind alonside with their changes.
+But if you:

+1) Hire talented developers who actually understand automation
+2) And empower them to utilize automation as a part of their job

+You will find that they utilize automation as one of many tools to allow your organization to deliver high quality software.

 ## Why